Law plays a fundamental part in our everyday lives. Have you ever considered, for example, how many contracts you form each year, or even each week?

 The Warwick IFP in Law is a great way to prepare for a Law degree, with previous students progressing to courses such as LLB Law and BA Law and Business Studies.

 On all courses there are a range of core and elective module choices, with students studying four modules in total.
-Typical module choices on the Law course include Constitutional Law and Human Rights, Tort and Contract Law, Criminal Law, History, and Politics.
+Core modules on the Law course include Constitutional Law and Human Rights, and Inquiry and Research Skills.

 Modules are reviewed on a regular basis and therefore may be subject to change; our website will update to reflect any changes.